vnotex/vnote/en_us/index.md

 ![](resources/vnote.svg =256x)

 # VNote
-**A note-taking application that knows programmers and markdown better.**
+**A note-taking application that knows programmers and markdown better!**

 ::: alert-success